A Guide to Efficient Fleet Fuel Management

 Step 1: Round Up Some Data About Your Fleet

-Thorough knowledge of your fleet operations can lay the groundwork for a more effective fleet fuel management system.
+Thorough knowledge of your fleet operations can lay the groundwork for a more effective fleet fuel card management system.
 And knowledge starts with data.

 Focus on gathering the following key metrics: